Faculty AI training starts with confidence, not expertise

 Faculty see the pattern.
 Administration announces AI initiative.
 IT demonstrates tools.
 Training session happens.
 Then nothing.
 No follow-up.
 No peer support.
 No clear policies on what is allowed or encouraged.

-Meanwhile, 71% of AI initiatives are led overwhelmingly by administrators with little meaningful faculty input.
-You are asking people to change their teaching practice using tools they did not choose, following policies they did not write, toward outcomes they did not define.
+Meanwhile, one in five provosts say their institution is taking an intentionally hands-off approach with no formal AI governance or policies.
+You are asking people to change their teaching practice using tools they did not choose, following policies that often do not exist, toward outcomes they did not define.

 Of course they resist.

-The research on faculty perceptions shows resistance stems from uncertainty about relevance, concerns about ethics, and legitimate questions about academic autonomy.
+Research on AI literacy frameworks shows that education should shift from teaching how to use AI to fostering competencies for critical, strategic, responsible, and ethical integration.
+Resistance stems from uncertainty about relevance, concerns about ethics, and legitimate questions about academic autonomy.
 These are not problems training solves.
 These are problems conversation and co-creation solve.

 What effective faculty AI training actually looks like